rmcanany/ToyProject/README.md

         Make some changes and commit them.
     </li>
     <li>
-        Merge your new branch into `master`.
+        Merge your new branch into master.
 Delete the old branch.
     </li>
     <li>
         Create a pull request.